-The Clarity and Correctness Data Capture (CCDC) Program, a Patent Quality advancement, is instituted to create an improved data capture system that enables all reviewers, from both the Office of Patent Quality Assurance (OPQA) and supervisors in the Technology Centers (TCs), to consistently document and access quality review data in one place.
+The Clarity and Correctness Data Capture (CCDC) Program, a Patent Quality advancement, was instituted to create an improved data capture system that enables all reviewers, from both the Office of Patent Quality Assurance (OPQA) and supervisors in the Technology Centers (TCs), to consistently document and access quality review data in one place.

 Historical Review Process

 Historically, USPTO reviews of finished work products, e.g., mailed Office actions, have been performed not only by reviewers in OPQA, but also by reviewers in the TCs.
-OPQA and the TCs set their own reviewing criteria, so any resulting data could not be aggregated or compared across reviewing areas.
+Though considering the same type of work for the same compliance factors, OPQA and the TCs used different, uncorrelated forms so any resulting data could not be aggregated or compared across reviewing areas.
 Consequently, only OPQA reviews were systematically recorded for identification of trends across the patent corps.